PalisadoesFoundation/pattoo-agent-linux/README.rst

 ``pattoo`` stores timeseries data in a database and makes it available for users via a GraphQL API.

 Data can be collected from a number of sources.
-The ``pattoo-agent-os`` repository provides a number standard data collection agents for:
+The ``pattoo-agents`` repository provides a number standard data collection agents for:

 * Linux
 * SNMP